 City Engineering is responsible for promoting high-quality, safe and efficient transportation infrastructure within the community.
 We oversee the design and construction of multi-modal transportation improvements, identifying safety and functional deficiencies in existing transportation systems and designing corrective solutions as budget allows.

-Stormwater services is a division of the department that includes the evaluation of complementary stormwater improvements to increase the lifespan of transportation systems and benefit citizens’ quality of life.
-Department personnel will assist with the fulfillment of City environmental and infrastructure objectives.Tasks will include the evaluation and design of corrective improvements and the continued search for stormwater funding sources to meet City needs.
+Stormwater Services is a division of the City Engineering Department, which includes the evaluation of complementary stormwater improvements to increase the lifespan of transportation systems and benefit citizens’ quality of life.

 Safety and Mobility: Projects that address safety needs within the transportation system and improve mobility for all modes of transportation including motorized and non-motorized forms of transportation.
 Example projects include corridor signal timing plans to improve traffic flow, intersection improvement projects, and sidewalk projects.